 Welcome!
-We’re Anne and Ernie, dedicated frugal, debt free, simple-living folks, in a village in Manitoba, Canada.
-We are obsessed with history and what the pioneers did to survive.
+We’re dedicated frugal, debt free, simple-living folks in the prairies of Canada.
+We are obsessed with nature, history and what the pioneers did to survive.
 We try to utilize many of their methods in our day to day lives.

-The reason for this is to become self-sufficient like the settlers were, looking after themselves as much as possible by using the bounty of nature.
+The reason we want to do this is to become self-sufficient like the settlers were, looking after themselves as much as possible, by using the bounty of nature.

-We are also “junk artists”.
-Becoming junk artists came about from our concern about nature and our environment.
-We take garbage and other junk and make art and useful items out of it.
+In order to be good to our earth, we take things that would normally be thrown out and other junk and make art and useful items out of it.
 This is to help bring awareness to how humans are affecting nature.

-Through this blog we want to show that anyone can live well and eat well, anywhere.
-Homesteading is a state of mind, really.
+Through this blog we want to demonstrate that anyone can live well and eat well, from anywhere.
+“Homesteading” is a state of mind, really.
 We hope to give readers some inspiration to reuse things, to not throw things away, grow as much of their own food as possible and to enjoy doing things the way they used to be done – as simply as possible – even if you live in the city.
 This can help with each person’s connection with her/his environment and nature which is crucial for human mental health.

-I (Anne) work from home doing a number of things I enjoy to make a living.
+I work from home doing a number of things I enjoy to make a living.